 Each episode of the series will feature a different aspect of being an athlete with a disability.
 The topics will range from individual athlete profiles to training regimens and nutrition, as well as developments in adaptive technology.
 The first two episodes featured on the project’s IndieGoGo page feature Downing as well as Nicole DeBoom, Ironman champion and founder of Skirt Sports, a women's running apparel company, explaining what it means for a woman to have “grit,” and how sports can help a person find and test their true strength.

-“Sports is one of those things that raises confidence and self-esteem,” Downing said.
+“Sports is one of those things that raises confidence and self-esteem,” Downing, who co-hosts part of the film series, said.
 “If you talk to a lot of the athletes that we’re profiling, and just athletes with a disability, sports really gives them something that enhances their lives and gives them something to live for.”

 "General society doesn’t know about disabled sports,” Downing explained in the series trailer.
 “They don’t know about adaptive equipment.
 They don’t know about the high level of competition.”